 Nonsyndromic hearing loss

 At least 200 variants in the WFS1 gene have been found to cause Wolfram syndrome.
-This condition is characterized by a lack of insulin leading to increased blood sugar (diabetes mellitus), a degeneration of nerves that carry information from the eyes to the brain (optic atrophy), and a number of other features involving the urinary tract, the brain, and hearing.
+This condition is characterized by a lack of insulin leading to increased blood glucose (diabetes mellitus), a degeneration of nerves that carry information from the eyes to the brain (optic atrophy), and a number of other features involving the urinary tract, the brain, and hearing.
 Typically, variants in both copies of the WFS1 gene in each cell are necessary to cause Wolfram syndrome.
 Some variants delete or insert pieces of DNA in the WFS1 gene, causing no functional wolframin to be made.
 Other variants change single protein building blocks (amino acids) in the wolframin protein, reducing the protein's function.
 As a result, calcium levels within cells are not regulated and the endoplasmic reticulum does not function correctly.

 When the endoplasmic reticulum cannot function, the cell triggers its own cell death (apoptosis).
 The death of cells in the pancreas, specifically cells that make insulin (beta cells), causes diabetes mellitus in people with Wolfram syndrome.
 The gradual loss of cells along the optic nerve eventually leads to blindness in affected individuals.
 The death of cells in other body systems likely causes the various signs and symptoms of Wolfram syndrome.More About This Health Condition

 A few WFS1 gene variants have been found to cause a condition known as Wolfram-like syndrome that is characterized by progressive hearing loss and optic atrophy leading to vision loss, typically beginning in adolescence.
 Some people with this condition also develop diabetes mellitus.
 These features are common in Wolfram syndrome, and Wolfram-like syndrome is considered a mild version of that condition.